Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: schubbel, Shutterstock

-The most common symptom of food allergies in dogs is skin problems.
-Itchiness is common.
-However, the itchiness can develop into something worse as the dog scratches and scratches.
-Eventually, sores and scrapes will develop.
-If the dog continues to scratch, they will never heal, allowing secondary infections to set in.
-While food allergies typically aren’t common, they can cause serious discomfort and other issues for this reason.
+The most common sign of food allergies in dogs is chronic skin problems.
+Itchiness is very common.
+However, the itchiness can develop into something worse as the dog continues to scratch.
+Eventually, the skin will look red, inflamed, and sore.
+If the dog continues to scratch, secondary infections will set in.
+Chronic inflammation of the ears (otitis) can also occur.

 How Are Food Allergies Diagnosed?